 What People Are Saying

-Facilitated by professionals in their field, the FBA Peer Discussion Group Program is a great way to gather with your peers to share common problems and experiences and to learn how to deal with unique situations facing your family business.
+Facilitated by professionals in their field, the FBA Peer Group Program is a great way to gather with your peers to share common problems and experiences and to learn how to deal with unique situations facing your family business.

 the high center & Peer Groups